 Minor flooding occurs in the Township of Berkeley Heights at least annually, although the severity of these frequent events is minimal.
-As discussed in the main (County) section of the mitigation plan, more significant events like tropical cyclones and nor-easters occur every few years (section citation to main plan), and can result in significant flooding.
+As discussed in Section 4, more significant events like tropical cyclones and nor-easters occur every few years (section citation to main plan), and can result in significant flooding.
 Notwithstanding the potential effects of climate change on weather patterns, the Township can probably expect to experience some level of flooding every year or two, with more significant events happening every five to ten years on average.
 The main (County) part of this HMP discusses past occurrences in detail, and that history and statistics are generally the same as for Berkeley Heights.